AP source: Nuggets acquiring Gordon from Magic

-DENVER (AP) — The Denver Nuggets have made another aggressive move at the trade deadline by acquiring Aaron Gordon from the Orlando Magic, a person with direct knowledge of the matter said Thursday.
+DENVER (AP) — The Denver Nuggets made another aggressive move at the trade deadline by acquiring forward Aaron Gordon from the Orlando Magic, a person with direct knowledge of the matter said Thursday.

 In exchange, the Magic receive veteran shooting guard Gary Harris, rookie R.J.
 Hampton and a first-round draft pick, according to the person who spoke to The Associated Press on condition of anonymity because the deal was still pending NBA approval.
 Denver also is receiving forward Gary Clark as part of the trade package.